Monday, 26 January 2026

 Photo by Marcelo Moreira Photo by Marcelo Moreira

 What should you use to store your passwords?
 KeepassXC?
 Bitwarden?
+NordPass?
+1password?
 The one you got for free with your email account?
 The built-in one in your browser?
 I have opinions.

 How many people have checked the code for problems?

 Open source software, especially those dealing with security or encryption, will have had more eyeballs on it than proprietary software.
 Because if an NDA is needed to look at the code, then a lot less people will look at the code.
-So even if you haven't personally checked every line of code, considering a project has an active community behind it, you can be sure that as a whole, the community has.
+So even if you haven't personally checked every line of code, you can be sure that as a whole, the community has.

 If the software is open source, there's nowhere to hide the backdoor.

-There are real incentives for companies to not tell its users about their shady dealings with data brokers and governments: Like reputational damage, lucrative government contracts, or even threats of treason.
-(Example: The UKs secret order to build a backdoor to iCloud.)
+There are real incentives for companies to not tell its users about their shady dealings with data brokers and governments like: reputational damage, lucrative government contracts, or even threats of treason.
+(Example: The UKs secret order to build a backdoor into iCloud.)

 If you cannot see the source code, you have to trust the company to have your best interest in mind.
 And, spoiler alert, they don't.
 While there may be overlap, their primary interest is shareholder value.
 And they will sell you out, often literally, if it benefits them.
 Shareholder interests also incentivise companies to downplay or even hide security breaches.